Skip to main content

 All scores must be received directly from the testing agency.
 Undergraduate Admissions does not accept scores from high school or college transcripts.

 NC State’s AP Code is 5496.
-A full list of the AP/IB credit policies at NC State is available online: https://admissions.ncsu.edu/credit-opportunities.
+View a full list of the AP/IB credit policies at NC State.

 Phone: 919.515.2434 (Undergraduate Admissions)